KoyanoBunsho/KoyanoBunsho.github.io/_posts/2026-06-24-monge-submodularity-notes.md

   - algorithms
 ---

-I plan to use this blog as a place to organize short technical notes and ideas that are still taking shape.
+I plan to use this blog as a place to organize short technical notes.

 My main focus will be on topics around the Monge property and submodularity.
-I am interested in how these discrete structures appear in optimization, dynamic programming, and algorithm design, and how they can be used to obtain faster or cleaner algorithms.
+I am interested in how these discrete structures appear in optimization, dynamic programming, and algorithm design, and how they can be used to obtain faster algorithms.

 For now, this page is a starting point.
 Future posts will likely include intuitive explanations, small examples, proof sketches, and notes on connections between related concepts.